atrodo/teaching_robots_drumming/_posts/2019-06-25-experiences-using-libuv-eventfd.md

 working well with the event loop.
 But what made me move onto a new system was that my sqlite transactions were causing major issues.
 I have the code setup such that every command that's processed is done in a transaction.
-The fork with sqlite was not likeing that, so I needed to move the fork out of the transaction.
+The fork with sqlite was not liking that, so I needed to move the fork out of the transaction.

 The third attempt was built using a system that would drop down to the parent